How revenue recognition, PCA and FAE work

 Master revenue recognition with Fincome.
 Learn how to manage PCA and FAE amounts for accurate and compliant accounting.

-To calculate the revenue recognized over a given period (a month, a quarter, a year), as well as the amounts of DRC (deferred revenue) and ARB (accrued invoices) at the end of that period, we first calculate separately the individual contributions of each invoice line to these different items before aggregating them.
+To calculate the revenue recognized over a given period (a month, a quarter, a year), as well as the amounts of Deferred Income (PCA) and Accrued Revenue (FAE) at the end of that period, we first calculate separately the individual contributions of each invoice line to these different elements before aggregating them.

 1. Definition of revenue recognition

-A one-time invoice amount is recognized in revenue if the invoice date falls within the analyzed period.
+A one-time invoice amount is recognized as revenue if the invoice date falls within the period analyzed.

 Revenu reconnu = Montant de la factureRevenu reconnu = Montant de la facture